CAPJackie/spring-boot-rest-api/README.md

     }
   }
  ```
+20. Remember to only expose to client relevant fields through Dto classes, not Entity classes (to decouple persistence model from API), you should implement on both User and UserDto mapping methods (toEntity, toDto accordingly).
 20. Build / Run your project.
 21. Download and install [Insomnia](https://insomnia.rest/download) and test ALL the endpoints of your API.